xfiveco/generator-xh/README.md

 The command will do the following:

-1. creates a HTML file for your page in `src` folder
+1. creates a HTML file for your page in `src` folder from the template file `src/template.html`.
+If you want you can update the template file according your needs, so the generated files look accordingly.
 2. adds a page name and link to the project index

 ![Page added](docs/img/page-added.png)